-Some see the cup as half empty.
-Some see it half full.
-We prefer ours stuffed with peanut butter and chocolate.
-Check out this recipe for Double Peanut Butter Chocolate Cups from Mark Hyman, MD.
+Some people see a cup as half empty while others see it as half full.
+We prefer our cups stuffed with peanut butter and covered in chocolate.

-Fun, flavorful, and packed with healthy fats from the coconut and peanuts, these homemade treats are an upgrade from the hydrogenated versions you should avoid at the store.
-You can substitute other nut butters or sunflower seed butter, but you’ll need to adjust the honey to taste.
+Tasty, flavorful, and loaded with healthy fats from the coconut oil and peanut butter, these homemade treats are an upgrade from the hydrogenated versions you would usually see at the store.
+If you prefer, you can substitute other nut butters or sunflower seed butter instead of peanut butter, but make sure to adjust the honey to taste.

 Nutritional analysis per serving (1 peanut butter cup): calories 144, fat 13 g, saturated fat 7 g, cholesterol 0 mg, fiber 1 g, protein 4 g, carbohydrate 8 g, sodium 2 mg